 So, about bullies

-Young people have disagreements now and then.
-When this happens it is normal for both sides to feel irritation.
+Kids and teenagers have disagreements now and then.
+When this happens, it is normal for both sides to feel irritation.
 One person may raise their voice, and the other feels comfortable shouting or talking back.
 This is an equal relationship, and all those involved in the argument may speak angrily for a while and then calm down and come to some agreement.
 You can all then continue on as normal in a friendly way.
 In fact, arguments are a common way of clearing the air, and each side learns how to resolve issues.